jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/1_Safety.typ

   caption: [Estimated pressure thresholds for structural damage @Sigloch2022.], ) <tab_22>

-A vital consideration in experimental investigations involving hydrogen is its potential for various combustion processes, including burning, deflagration, explosion, and detonation.
+A vital consideration in experimental investigations involving hydrogen is its potential for various combustion processes,
+// TODO maybe burning is not the best word - remove it here? including burning, deflagration, explosion, and detonation.
 It is important to note that hydrogen, in isolation, is not inherently flammable @Klell2018 @Cheikhravat2012 @Crowl2007 @Sanchez2014 @Zhang2022.
 However, hydrogen can become flammable or even detonable when combined with specific factors.
 These crucial factors, as outlined in @tab_23, create the conditions necessary for hydrogen's combustibility.

 #figure(
   table(